 Your credit score matters.
-If it’s higher, it will be easier for you to do things like take out loans or get leases on apartments.
+If it’s higher, it will be easier for you to do things like taking out personal or business loans or getting leases on apartments..
 One that needs work might limit these options a little.

 You can easily monitor your credit score to make sure that it stays in the range where you want it.
 While you’re at it, you should watch out for factors that can cause it to plummet suddenly.
 We’ll talk about three of them right now.